What is a dually axle?

 The most obvious disadvantage of a DRW vehicle is the cost to replace 2 additional tires.

 If you are happy to live with the disadvantages listed above and require the benefits of having a dually, then you should buy a dually.
 Having confidence in your vehicle to achieve the task at hand is always worthwhile.

 What dually axle options are available?

 Unlike the variety of models of pickup trucks available these days, there are a much more limited variety of dually vehicles available.
-However, each of the major american vehicle manufacturers offers a dually version fo their pickup truck.
+However, each of the major American vehicle manufacturers offers a dually version of their pickup truck.
 These include: